 - Bilingual staff.

-If you have more questions about moving to North Cyprus, please, contact Expatra, and we will include the answers in our next update.
+If you have more questions about moving to North Cyprus, please get in touch with Expatra, and we will include the answers in our next update.

 If you have questions about renting or buying a property in North Cyprus, contact Ian Smith Estate Agents directly or drop us an email, and we will introduce you to Kate personally.